 Boston 2-Day Itinerary

-To create the ultimate Boston in 2 Days Itinerary, we recommend simply following Days 2 and 3 of our above outlined itinerary.
-If time allows, squeeze the brewery tour in after the Duck Boat Tour for a fun way to finish of the trip!
+To create the ultimate Boston in 2 Days Itinerary, we recommend simply following Days 1 and 2 of our above outlined itinerary.
+With this trip plan, you can get a really good feel for the city.
+If time allows, squeeze the duck boat tour after exploring Southie for a fun way to finish off the trip!

 Alternative Boston Itinerary 3 Days

 While our trip plan for what to see in Boston in 3 days is perfect for us, other travelers may want to see different attractions.

 Boston 4-Day Itinerary

-To plan a Boston Itinerary for 4 Days, we recommend using our detailed outline for 3 days in Boston, then – on the last day – add one of the top Boston day trips to your trip plan!
+To plan a Boston Itinerary for 4 Days, we recommend using our detailed outline for 3 days in Boston, then – on the last day – add one of the top Boston day trips to your trip plan.

 Boston 5-Day Itinerary

-To create a 5 days in Boston Itinerary, we recommend using our suggestion for 4 days in Boston, then – on your final day in the city – visit some of the city’s most famous museums.
+To create a 5 days in Boston Itinerary, we recommend using our suggestion for 4 days in Boston, then – on your final day – visit some of the city’s famous museums.

 New York – Boston Itinerary

-Top Tips for Trips in Boston
+Top Travel Tips For Trips in Boston

-How To Get To Boston
+How To Get to Boston

 Boston can be reached by car, bus, boat, train or plane.
 On our Boston weekend trips, we have always arrived by plane to the Boston Logan International Airport.
 Start your search for the best airfares to BOS on SkyScanner!